Human Trafficking

 FAST FACTS – Where is the training?

-DCJS is approving existing training resources.
+DCJS has and will continue to approve existing training resources.
 CLICK HERE for the Approved Curriculum Directory from DCJS (scroll to the bottom of the page to access the link to the directory).
 This is a pdf list with all of the approved existing training courses and the website links (if available).

-In the meantime, you can access free existing courses on identifying and reporting human trafficking through existing groups such as:
+Other free existing courses on identifying and reporting human trafficking through existing groups include:

 House Bill 258 (Hotels; human trafficking training), as adopted by Chapter 751, is an act that directs the Virginia Department of Criminal Justice Services (DCJS), under the direction of the Criminal Justice Services Board, to develop an online course to train hotel proprietors and their employees, as defined in § 35.1-15.1 of the Code of Virginia, to recognize and report instances of suspected human trafficking.
 The act provides that such online course shall be provided at no cost to the hotel proprietors and their employees.
 The act requires that every hotel proprietor require its employees to complete such human trafficking training course developed by the Department or an alternative online or in-person training course approved by the Department within six months of being employed by a hotel and thereafter at least once every two years, for as long as the employee is employed by the hotel.
 The act has an effective date of January 1, 2023; VDH will begin enforcing these requirements starting July 1, 2023.